sinnerschrader/jscoderetreat/README.md

 1. Clone repo https://github.com/sinnerschrader/jscoderetreat.git
 2. Change dir to the 'jscoderetreat' folder
-3. npm install
+3. npm install - installs all dependencies.
+Alternatively use yarn for that
-4. npm test
+4. npm test - runs test framework.
+Alternatively use yarn for that

 Test